 - Does the breeder offer a contract?
 It is virtually impossible for a breeder to guarantee that the health of any animal, but the breeder should be willing to take the animal back and replace it!
-Responsible breeders will often require that the animal be returned to them, if for any reason, you are unable to keep the animal.
-This ensures them that the animal will be cared for in the future.
+Responsible breeders will often require that the animal be returned to them if, for any reason, you are unable to keep the animal.
+This ensures that the animal will be cared for in the future.

 - What vaccines have been given?